paramraghavan/cookbook/snacks/ribbon-pakoda.md

 - Red chili powder - 1 teaspoon (adjust to taste)
 - Salt - to taste
 - Water - as needed to make the dough
+- ajwain - 1/4the teaspoon(optional)
 - Oil - for deep frying
+- 1/4 teaspoon-1/2 teaspoon Baking powder(will make it crispy)

 ### Instructions:

 1. **Prepare the Dough**:
-   - In a large bowl, mix together gram flour, rice flour, red chili powder, asafoetida, cumin seeds or ajwain, and salt.
+   - In a large bowl, mix together gram flour, rice flour, red chili powder, asafoetida, cumin seeds or ajwain, baking powder and salt.
    - Add the melted butter or ghee and mix well until the mixture resembles breadcrumbs.
    - Gradually add water and knead to form a smooth and soft dough.
 The dough should not be too stiff or too sticky.